Data Modeling for Environmental Science

 Books and Media

-Back to top
+Back to course information

-1. Primary text for the statistics portion of this class: McElreath, Richard.
+1. Primary text (required) for this class: McElreath, Richard.
 2020.
 Statistical Rethinking: A Bayesian Course with Examples in R and STAN (2nd Edition).
 ISBN-13: 978-0367139919 Link to book.

-2. Reference texts for R:
+2. Reference texts (not required) for R:

 1. The Book of R by Tilman M. Davies.
 Base R perspective.
 A good place to start.